 I created this website to be a one-stop-shop for the information you need to make sustainable lifestyle changes.
 Learn about vegan nutrition as a whole, as well as all the reasons to go vegan, the nutrients to pay special attention to, how to get enough protein on a vegan diet, and top vegan resources right here on my website.

 3. Marry Your Motivation

-Determine your overall goals, identify your specific motivations, and make the commitment to transition to a vegan diet in order to reach those goals.
-Time often has a way of allowing the intensity of our motivations to fade if we do not consistently find ways to keep them fresh in our minds and hearts.
+Determining your motivation for going vegan is a crucial first step in your transition, but there’s a catch… Time often has a way of allowing the intensity of our motivations to fade if we do not consistently find ways to keep them fresh in our minds and hearts.

 When we eat a variety of nutrient-dense whole foods we are able to take in optimal amounts of all of the essential vitamins and minerals we need to be physically and mentally healthy and energized from the inside out!

 5. Understand It’s a Process

 Depending on where you are in the process, you may choose for example, to eliminate an animal product and add a super food to your diet each week until you have eliminated animal products all together.
 Or maybe you start with eating vegan 3 days per week for the first month, 4 for the second month, etc. until you are eating vegan 7 days per week forever!
 The Beginner’s Guide gives you detailed instructions on how to establish a plan that will work for you.

 Then there is the actual meal planning.
 Each week sit down and create your specific plan for the week so you don’t get into an “emergency situation” in which you are so hungry you can’t think straight and wind up veering from your plan as a result.